bedrock-apis/nbt/core/README.md

 Package for shared types with minimal execution logic.

 # Changelog
+- `0.0.1.alpha.3`
+    - Moved explicit number types to separated entry to avoid mess and prototype garbage
 - `0.0.1.alpha.2`
     - Refactored Typed Numbers to be standalone classes for performance gain.
     - Improved Types Schematics to inherit from shared prototype.